 Also, specifications should require the contractor to run each tower fan through entire speed range and program out speeds (using the on-board VFD software) that cause tower vibration.

-Fan Coil Unit Information
+[EQUALS VAV FCU]Fan Coil Unit Information

 MinHeatSpeed.
 The speed that provides supply airflow equal to the design heating minimum airflow scheduled on plans.
 If no minimum airflow is provided on plans, default to 20% of the maximum heating speed.